Get Involved in Campus Life.

 The Business and Tax Law Association is an organization for students interested in the study and practice of business law and/or tax law.
 The organization holds events and facilitates activities related to these areas of law, which may include practitioner forums, and projects with the Maryland State Bar Association.
 Faculty adviser: Fred Brown

 CLA seeks to facilitate discussion and lectures on issues and perspectives of criminal law, to encourage and provide information on employment within the criminal law field, to provide open forums for the exchange of ideas, and to promote the social community among those interested in pursuing a career in criminal law.Faculty adviser: Byron Warnken

 Entertainment, Arts & Sports Law Association - EASL

 The Entertainment, Arts and Sports Law Association is an organization that presents various recreational and entertainment activities.
 For a number of years, EASL sponsored a spring semester Sports Law Symposium.
 Faculty adviser: Dionne Koller

 Environmental Law Society - ELSThe Environmental Law Society sponsors a speaker series featuring practicing attorneys from both the public and private sectors.
 Members discuss different career opportunities with these speakers, as well as trends in environmental law.
 Additionally, key environmental issues are addressed in symposia organized by the society and open to the entire law school community.
 Faculty adviser: Steven Davison.

 Family Law Association - FLA

 The Family Law Association meets once a month and is open to students, faculty, alumni and members of the family law community.
 The FLA was established to further the education of students interested in Family Law, broadly defined.
-Faculty adviser: TBD
+Faculty adviser: Margaret Johnson.

 Health Law Association - HLA